 Here at our house, things have been picking up speed as we are enjoying some of our last social events and trying to manage increasing workloads.
 I have 27 business days left as a working woman (I'm horrified about this), which are completely packed since the company that I work for just launched a new product.
 Furthermore, we returned from a week of India's dry, warm air on a freezing cold Friday morning in Jersey, and by Sunday evening I was back on a plane for a three-day product launch meeting where I was expected to be alert, energetic, and engaged with my colleagues from 8am to 9pm.
 It was fun, but I am happy to finally have some down time and a few minutes to recollect our first India trip!

 We arrived on a 15-hour nonstop flight from Newark to Mumbai at 10pm.
-The next flight to Pune was in the morning and driving the Mumbai-Pune Expressway was not safe during the evening, so we were advised to stay at a hotel by Marc's employer.
-I say "stay" and not "sleep" because, unlike Marc (who slept like a bottle-drunk infant all night), sleep was not something I actually enjoyed until the night before we left.
+The next flight to Pune was in the morning and driving the Mumbai-Pune Expressway was not safe during the evening, so we were advised to stay at a hotel by my partner's employer.
+I say "stay" and not "sleep" because, unlike my partner (who slept like a bottle-drunk infant all night), sleep was not something I actually enjoyed until the night before we left.
 Instead of sleeping, I sat on the windowsill, clutching my tourist-friendly bottled water and watching the night turn into day.
 Slowly, the cadence unfolded, and signs of daily life in Mumbai appeared.
 The sky lightened slightly, and the stray dogs sauntered off, away from the trash heaps in the road.
 Black birds began to gather on rooftops and I saw a thin veil of haze in the air which seemed almost opaque in the ambient light that precedes sunrise.
 Muslim prayers commenced on loudspeakers and the soothing rhythm of Arabic chanting, bell ringing, and singing concluded just as the sun flooded the street.
 I saw children walking to school together quietly in their uniforms and heard the sound of a lone auto-rickshaw motor passing by.
 Gradually, Mumbai's people, cars, motorcycles, cows, and businesses joined in the crescendo and all of a sudden, the city was open and bustling, like the grand finale at a fireworks show.

 After a traffic-jammed ride to the airport, we took a 30-minute plane ride to Pune where we were whisked away with surprising efficiency by our hotel's driver.
 Along the way, I got my first glimpses of life.
 Construction sites with rows of steel sheds for temporary worker housing, streets filled with shops, roadside food stalls, stray dogs laying motionless under shade trees, modern shopping malls with connected parking garages, young friends walking hand in hand, men spitting paan juice on the street, beggars tapping on car windows with babies slung on their hips.
 So many new sights and sounds, it was like Christmas for the senses.
 Then there was the smell.